user-story-based-exercises/sew-javascript-classes/README.md

 ### Acceptance Criteria
 - A class called Complex is available, which is used to create complex numbers.
 - A complex number has a real part and an imaginary part.
+- The real and imaginary part can only be accessed by the corresponding getter/setter from outside the class.
 - A complex number has two methods:
  - add() to add the arguments to this and return this
  - toString() returns the complex number as string in the format re+im i (Beispiele: 2+5i, -1+2i, -3-4i, 2+i)